Trijicon MRO vs Aimpoint T1

 Frequently Asked Questions

-What are the key differences between the Trijicon MRO and Aimpoint T1 red dot sights?
+What are the main differences between the Trijicon MRO and Aimpoint T1 red dot sights?

-Which red dot sight is better for long-range precision: Trijicon MRO or Aimpoint T1?
+Which red dot sight has better battery life, the Trijicon MRO or Aimpoint T1?

-Both the red dot versions of the Trijicon MRO and Aimpoint T1 are rated for approximately 5 years of battery life.
-However, the green dot variant of the Trijicon MRO has a significantly reduced battery life of only 1 year.
+Both the Trijicon MRO (red dot) and Aimpoint T1 offer approximately 5 years of battery life.
+However, the Trijicon MRO's green dot variant has a significantly shorter battery life of only 1 year, making the red dot versions more practical for extended use.

-Is the Trijicon MRO or Aimpoint T1 a better value for the money?
+Is the Trijicon MRO or Aimpoint T1 better for AR and AK platforms?

 More Tactical & Gear Videos You Might Like